Contact force

 Contact force types - drag

-As a skydiver descends in freefall, they encounter an upward force exerted by the air, opposing their downward motion.
-This opposing force is referred to as air resistance or drag.
+As a skydiver descends in freefall, they encounter an upward force exerted by the air, which opposes their downward motion.
+This opposing force, commonly known as air resistance or drag, acts in the opposite direction to the skydiver’s movement, slowing their descent and affecting their trajectory.

 Mechanical force